guglielmofratticioli/Granulider/README.md

-# A SuperCollider sample based
+# A SuperCollider Grain Synth sample based
 for CMLS project 2023
 # How  to run it
 clone it with :